 According to recent research, even years after an ankle fracture, about 25% of patients rate their recovery as poor, and as many as two in three people who have injured their ankles have yet to recover three years after their injury.
-Even more, Twenty percent report long-term problems.
-Physical therapy can help.
+Even more, Twenty percent reported long-term problems.
+In order to properly recover from an ankle injury, you must strengthen the muscles that support your body weight.
+Exercise after ankle injuries can help improve stability.
+A physical therapist can give you the proper exercises to use to recover from an injury.

 Ankle injuries can be tough to rehab, so working with a physical therapist may be the best way to help you regain mobility and get back to normal activity quickly and safely.
 Our physical therapists compassionately assist our patient-clients to restore mobility, reduce pain, and improve daily function after injury, illness, and/or surgery.